 Take scrolling screenshots with Android

-- Take your screenshot.
+- Take a regular screenshot.

 Find your screenshots

-- Go to your Photos app.
+- Open your photos app.

 If you want to find all your past screenshots and you’re using Android 11